What to know about Elijah McClain’s death and the cases against police and paramedics

 BRIGHTON, Colo.
-(AP) — A jury has acquitted a Denver-area police officer of manslaughter, following trial testimony that he put Elijah McClain in a neck hold before the Black man was injected with the powerful sedative ketamine by paramedics and died.
+(AP) — A jury on Monday acquitted a Denver-area police officer of manslaughter, following trial testimony that he put Elijah McClain in a neck hold before the Black man was injected with the powerful sedative ketamine by paramedics and died.

 McClain’s mother, Sheneen McClain, left the courthouse Monday with a fist raised in the air.
 A supporter who accompanied her called the verdict “pathetic” and a sign that the justice system was not changing.

-Jury selection in the final trial, against Paramedics Jeremy Cooper and Lt.
-Peter Cichuniec with the Aurora fire department, is scheduled to begin Nov.
+Paramedics Jeremy Cooper and Lt.
+Peter Cichuniec with the Aurora fire department face prosecution in the final trial.
+Jury selection begins Nov.
 17.

 Here’s what you need to know about the criminal trials: